cylondata/twister2/docs/tutorial/README.md

 Twister2 [1-3] is a loosely-coupled component-based approach to big data.
 Each of the four essential abstractions have different implementations to support various applications.
 Therefore, it has a pluggable architecture.
 It can be used to solve all three types of big data problems mentioned above.

-In this tutorial, we review big data problems and systems, explain Twister2 architecture and features, provide examples for developing and running applications on Twister2 system.
-By learning Twister2, big data developers will have an experience with a flexible big data solution that can be used to solve all three types of big data problems.

 Twister2 provides a data analytics hosting environment where it supports different data analytics including streaming, data pipelines and iterative computations.
 Unlike many other big data systems that are designed around user APIs, Twister2 is built from bottom up to support different APIs and workloads.
 Our vision for Twister2 is a complete computing environment for data analytics.

-One major goal of Twister2 is to provide independent components, that can be used by other big data systems and evolve separately.
+In this tutorial, we review big data problems and systems, explain Twister2 architecture and features, provide examples for developing and running applications on Twister2 system.
+By learning Twister2, big data developers will have an experience with a flexible big data solution that can be used to solve all three types of big data problems.

 Twister2 is an ongoing open source project at Indiana University.
 It started in the 4th quarter of 2017.

 * Github - https://github.com/DSC-SPIDAL/twister2
 * Documentation - https://twister2.gitbook.io/twister2
 * User List -  twister2@googlegroups.com
+* Slack Channel - dsc-twister.slack.com

 ## What you will learn from this tutorial